 Frequently Asked Questions About the Enhanced Easement Incentive

-UPDATE: The enhanced easement incentive expired on December 31, 2013.
-Conservation easements remain deductible, but will be subject to the same caps as other non-cash contributions -- 30% of AGI with a 5-year carry forward.
-We are of course, working hard to retroactively renew the incentive early in 2014.
-Read on for an explanation of the law as of January 1, 2014.
+UPDATE: The enhanced easement incentive will expire on Dec.
+31, 2014.
+Unless Congress acts to extend or make permanent the incentive, starting on Jan.
+1, 2015, conservation easements will remain deductible, but will be subject to the same caps as other non-cash contributions — 30 percent of AGI with a five-year carry forward.
+The Land Trust Alliance and its partners are committed to working to make the incentive permanent in the 114th Congress.

 In tax years 2006-2013, a Federal tax incentive for conservation easement donations helped thousands of landowners to conserve their land.
 If you own land with important natural or historic resources, donating a conservation easement can be one of the smartest ways to conserve the land you love, while maintaining private property rights and possibly realizing significant federal tax benefits.
-This incentive expired December 31, 2013.
-Read more about our efforts to extend it.
+This incentive will expire Dec.
+31, 2014.

 When first enacted in 2006, Congress also added several reasonable reforms to help prevent abuse of that incentive.
 Those reforms do not expire.
 For a more comprehensive look at the tax rules applicable to easement donations see our page.